World's End Deer Hunt

 Public safety is our primary goal when considering hunting on a Trustees property.
 The Trustees manage public safety where hunting occurs through a variety of approaches, including the following for a hunt at World’s End:

-• World’s End will be closed to the public for two specific days of hunting.
+• World’s End will be closed to the public one day to allow hunting.

 • Trustees staff will be stationed at entrances to prevent public access and to answer questions.

-• Up to 12 hunters will have permission on each of the two chosen days.
-The shotgun hunt will occur during the firearms hunting season in 2023 (Nov 29th -Dec 6th).
+• Up to 12 hunters will have permission.
+The shotgun hunt will occur during the shotgun hunting season in 2024 (Dec 11th).

 • All hunters must have passed a shotgun proficiency test.
 To prove their ability, they will have to cluster a group of shots within a 9-inch circular target from 50 yards.
 Proficiency testing will take place in a safe environment at a shooting facility.